 You must notify the ORS of the change of storage location using the prescribed form.
 The location of the NDM must be accounted for at all times and recorded in the movement log.

 When should a nuclear gauge containing sealed radioactive material be decommissioned?

 There are a number of factors to consider.
 Most importantly it is critical that the source encapsulation is not compromised and there is no leakage of radioactive material.
 As a source ages the possibility that the encapsulation starts to fail increases.
 That is why the Code (ORS C12) mandates a programme of wipe testing at least once every 2 years after the source is more than 10 years old.
 It is generally recommended that a sealed radioactive source is decommissioned before it is 30 years old.
 In some cases this should be earlier, particular when the gauge and/or source is exposed to harsh environmental conditions.

 In addition operators should consider any specific recommendations from the manufacturer regarding source lifetime and under what conditions.
 Any extension of life beyond 30 years should be subject to a thorough safety case being made and additional measures such as a more rigorous frequent inspection and wipe testing regime put in place.

 I am attending an overnight job out of town.
 Should I leave my NDM in the car or should I bring it into my accommodation?

 In the first instance the NDM must return to home base.
-If this is not possible, you should prearrange a temporary storage location which meets both the safety and security requirements (equivalent to home base).
+The NDM should not be taken home for convenience and should never be stored overnight in a vehicle in the same city as the home depot.
+If this is not possible, and would require significant travel time, you should prearrange a temporary storage location which meets both the safety and security requirements (equivalent to home base).
 This can be on the job site or another suitable facility or location.